joshpetit/reference_parser/README.md

 -------

 ### Verses
-Verses are done a little differently to allow for more usecases.
+Verses are done a little differently to allow for more use-cases.
 For example, to retrieve the first/last verse in a given reference you can use the `[start/end]VerseNumber` field.

 So for our 'Matthew 2:4-10' example: